defiprime/defiprime1/collections/_posts/2019-04-01-analytics.md

 redirect_from:
   - analytics
 ---
-Analytics is the discovery, interpretation, and communication of meaningful patterns in data; and the process of applying those patterns towards effective decision making.
+Analytics is the discovery, interpretation, and communication of meaningful patterns in DeFi protocols data; and the process of applying those patterns towards effective decision making.